 - In Snow White with the Red Hair, the titular heroine hits her head on the underside of a desk after she bends down to pick up a fallen letter and starts to stand up too quickly as she ducks back out from under it when she notices the previously overlooked note on the back.

-- In the Lucky Luke, this can easily happen to Rantanplan, the stupidest dog in the West.
-Once, he is taking a nap under a horse watering crate (where Jolly Jumper is drinking), when he hears Luke ask the saloon tenant to feed his horse and give a bone to his dog... and Rantanplan immediately straightens up at the prospect of food and hits his head.
+- In Lucky Luke, this can easily happen to Rantanplan, the stupidest dog in the West.
+Once, he is taking a nap under a horse watering crate (from which Jolly Jumper is drinking), when he hears Luke telling the saloon tenant to feed his horse and give a bone to his dog... and Rantanplan immediately straightens up at the prospect of food and hits his head.
 Twice.

 - This was a hazard both in and out of universe when filming The Lord of the Rings: